 In early summer, when so many other trails are buried under a metre or two of snow, it’s a real treat to be out stretching your legs and getting in shape for harder hikes.
 Don’t feel like you’re settling for this hike when you book a campsite at Glacier Lake in Banff National Park as the lake itself is a turquoise beauty – and there is plenty of interest along the way.

-Drive the Icefields Parkway 1 kilometre north from where the David Thompson Highway intersects Saskatchewan River Crossing.
+Drive the Icefields Parkway 1 km north from where the David Thompson Highway intersects Saskatchewan River Crossing.
 You’ll see signage on the Icefields Parkway pointing you to the Glacier Lake trailhead parking area on the southwest side of the highway.
-There’s lots of parking.

 Walk across the parking lot to reach the obvious trail sign.
 Follow the wide trail through lodgepole pine forest – apparently the outcome of a 1940 forest fire.
 Be on the lookout for ruffed grouse in the first kilometre.
 We saw one with chicks further on in the hike.

 There is a small side trail that comes in from the left after about 10 minutes.
-Stay right heading down towards the bridge over the North Saskatchewan River at 1.1 kilometres.
+Stay right heading down towards the bridge over the North Saskatchewan River at 1.1 km.
 We were here in late June so the water was roaring beneath us.

 From the overlook descend west (right) on the silty trail down to the north bank of the braided Howse River.
 You’ll follow the trail within sight of the Howse River for a good 15 – 20 minutes.
 There are some nice peek-a-boo views.

 Keep an eye out for bears along the length of the trail, especially in the summer when large patches of buffaloberries and bearberries make an appearance.
 We didn’t so much as see bear scat but we’re always hyper-aware and never leave home without our bear spray.

 If you’re a fast hiker without a backpack, you could reach Glacier Lake in two hours from the trailhead.
 Add another 30 – 60 minutes if you’re taking your time with a fully-loaded backpack.

-The Glacier Lake campground
+Glacier Lake campground

 You’ll find poles for hanging your food so don’t forget a waterproof bag to stuff your food in and a carabiner.
 There is a privy, an old cabin from fur-trading days, a communal fire pit (you’re supposed to bring your own wood but there seemed to be quite a stack) and several picnic tables.

-If you arrive at the campsite and it’s empty, head over towards the old cabin and nab the campsite shown 2 photos above – as you’ll get the morning sun.
+If you arrive at the campsite and it’s empty, head over towards the old cabin and nab the campsite shown two photos above – as you’ll get the morning sun.
 The maximum stay here is three nights.
 Most people just spend one night.

-When we arrived, there was a big group of old high-school friends who had commandeered a prime location with the communal campfire.
+When we arrived, there was a big group of old high-school friends who had commandeered a prime location with the communal fire pit.
 If it was really cold we might have asked to join them.
 Instead we found a private spot on a beach with a view where we enjoyed a glass of wine with dinner a few hours later.

-Side-trips possible from the campground
+Side-trips possible from the Glacier Lake campground

 The high-school friends had booked into the campsite for three nights.
 Their intention was to spend one full day hiking to the toe of the Southeast Lyell Glacier, a further 11.5 kilometres away on what I understand is a faint trail at times.
 I don’t know if they were successful but it sounds like a very worthy goal.

 Their other goal was a climb of nearby Sullivan Peak.
 We left before they set off so again I don’t know if they summited.
 At least there are a couple of interesting options for day trips for adventurous hikers from the campsite.